adrian-d-hidalgo/nestjs-mcp-server/.handbook/GIT_GUIDELINES.md

 #### Bugfix

-For non-urgent issues that can wait for the next regular release:
+For non-urgent issues:

-1. Create a `bugfix/` branch from `develop`
+1. Create a `bugfix/` branch from `main`
 2. Fix the issue and commit changes
-3. Create a PR to `develop`
+3. Create a PR to `main`
-4. Changes will go to production with the next release cycle
+4. Changes will be merged after review

 #### Hotfix